How to Provide Testimony in New Hampshire

 (Name)

-Identify the public hearing date.
-We’ll share bills that we’re tracking on our socials and on our website, but you can also find those details at the state’s bill tracking site.
+Preparing for the Day Identify the public hearing date.
+We’ll share bills that we’re tracking on our socials and on our website.

-If delivering testimony online, you must do so before the end of the day of the hearing.
-To deliver testimony for House committees, please click here.
-To deliver testimony for Senate committees, please click here.
 For both the Senate and House committees, you’ll have to know the date of the hearing, the committee running the hearing, and the bill number to submit testimony online.

 If delivering testimony in person, give yourself time to find parking in Concord, and enough time to walk to the appropriate building and sign in before the hearing begins.

 Senate Hearings are currently being held at both the State House (SH) and at the State Library (SL).
-House hearings are currently being held at 1 Granite Place (GP).
+We recommend parking in a nearby garage, as street parking is limited to 3 hours, and committee hearings often run over.

 Hearings can take anywhere from 45 minutes to a few hours, depending on how popular or divisive a topic is.
 If there is a lot of public interest in a topic, the committee chair may limit the time of testimony to only two minutes.
+When you arrive, you should sign in to testify.

 The bill hearing will open, and the committee chair will call folks up by name to provide testimony.
 There will be a microphone, and you’ll be asked to speak into the mic when delivering your testimony.
 If others who have spoken before you have made the same arguments that you plan to make, you may reference their testimony and acknowledge that you agree with them, but try to avoid repeating exactly what others have said.
 Focus on sharing perspectives unique to you and new information or details.
 Committee members may ask you questions when you complete your testimony.
 You can choose whether or not you want to take questions from the legislators.